arthur7373/linux-training/level3/3-3-Webserver-Apache.md

 ### Access Control with .htaccess (http://www.htaccess-guide.com/)

 It is possible to restrict visitors by IP address.
-For this to be able on per-directory basis, without restarting Apache, we have in the above VirtualHost configuration following option `AllowOverride ALL`.
+This function id enabled on per-directory basis in the above VirtualHost configuration following option `AllowOverride ALL`.

+It allows (re)configure restrictions without restarting Apache.
-After that we can just create a `.htaccess` file in the directory we want to restrict access.
+We can just create a `.htaccess` file in the directory we want to restrict access.

 Let us create a restricted subdirectory `closed`
 ```bash